 But cash handling is expensive, and the costs of handling it rise with the volume of cash in circulation.
-As long as cash is available—whether it’s driven by consumers’ desire to pay however they want, or a response to consumer security and fraud concerns related to paying electronically—FIs need to organize their cash management to keep the cash supply most efficient.
+As long as cash is available—whether it’s driven by consumers’ desire to pay however they want, or a response to consumer security and fraud concerns related to paying electronically, financial institutions (FIs) need to organize their cash management to keep the cash supply most efficient.
 In this context, the ATM remains a critical on and off-ramp for cash in circulation, since the self-service channel is the most efficient way to provide easy access to cash to consumers.

 Get the most out of the self-service channel with a phased approach to optimization